 You can recognise a compact convector radiator most easily when looking at it from the top or from the side.

 Usually, a compact radiator will be 'enclosed' in the sense that when looking down or from the side, the inner parts of the radiator are covered up by thin white panels.
 On top, there will usually be a neatly fitting grill panel that allows the hot air to escape but covers up the internal convector fins (the zig zaggy bits of metal inside the radiator).
 Down the side will be a long smooth panel, matching the white of the rest of the radiator and again covering up the side of the internal convector fins.

 It's really a stylistic choice rather than anything functional, but compact radiators are popular because they are aesthetically pleasing and easy to keep clean.
-They're also informally popular for resting things on, like a cup of tea or some defrosting sausages!
+They're also informally popular for resting things on, like a cup of tea or a glass of water.

 If your home was built in the 1970s or 80s, then these types of radiator may well have been installed when they were built and are therefore popular for doing a straight swap with a more modern and efficient version.